zachlasiuk/arm-software-developers-ads/content/learning-paths/embedded/bare-metal/_next-steps.md

 # ================================================================================

 next_step_guidance: >
    You have built your first stand-alone embedded application.
-Why not explore these other embedded software learning paths.
+Why not explore these other embedded software Learning Paths.
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

 recommended_path: "/learning-paths/embedded"